micromata/Merlin/README.md

 Forget Copy&Paste and vi (in this context).
 Make your changes convenient in Excel and let do Merlin all the rest.

 Please refer examples/OpenHab-KNX-Definitions.xlsx for a first impression.

+# To-Do
+* Multiple Template files (Word, AsciiDoc, Text etc.) for one TemplateDefinition.xlsx. (def-Tag in Word-Template?)